Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 #### 3.2) Installation

 To install and run the project, you will require a file named "config.js" inside the "/assets/js/" folder of the project.
 This file must contain API keys for EmailJS and Google Calendar and Maps API.
-The latter two must also be activated on your google api [dashboard](https://console.developers.google.com/apis/dashboard?pli=1) and preferably secured further.
-The current installation hosted at https://patrikaxelsson.one/MS2 is the only allowed URL for the API keys in the project at this time.
+The latter two must also be activated on your google api [dashboard](https://console.developers.google.com/apis/dashboard?pli=1) and preferably secured further by setting your google dashboard to only accept calls from certain URLs.

+config.js must contain the following environment variables:

+    GCalClient_ID: <Client ID, from the google API dashboard>, GCalAPIKey : <API key from the same>,
+    GcalendarId : <Google Calendar ID, available from the dashboard but generally the email tied to the calendar>, GCalBaseURI : <The URI for your calendar ID in the events section, for more documentation on syntax see: https://developers.google.com/calendar/v3/reference/events >,

+    EmailJSKey : <Key for EmailJS, please visit https://www.emailjs.com/ for more details> , EmailJSAT :  <EmailJS access token, available at https://www.emailjs.com/ >,

 ### 4) Technologies used.